-A good credit score matters because it can directly affect your ability to qualify for things like loans, apartment rentals, and even certain jobs.
+A good credit score matters because it can directly affect your ability to qualify for things like loans, apartment rentals and even certain jobs.
 With good credit, you also have a better chance of receiving the best rates for different loan products or obtaining a higher credit line.
-If you’re looking to improve your credit score, here are 26 steps to help you get started today.
+If you want to improve your credit score, here are 26 steps to help you get started today.

 1. Check your free credit reports

 Your credit report is a comprehensive record of your credit history, payment activity, and more.
-Not all credit reports include the same information since lenders and creditors aren’t legally required to report all activity to the three credit bureaus – that is, Experian, TransUnion, and Equifax.
-This means the details in one report might be different from another, something that can also impact your credit score.
+Not all credit reports include the same information since lenders and creditors aren’t legally required to report all activity to the three credit bureaus — Experian, TransUnion and Equifax.
+This means the details in one report might differ from another, which can also impact your credit score.

 2. Get free credit scores and learn what they mean